Software is making it easier to cheat workers

 Jara Neal Willis, a nurse at a hospital in Texas, usually clocked in a few minutes before the start of her shift and stayed late whenever her patients needed help.
-Her lunch breaks were often cut short by requests from doctors, patients or their families.
+Her lunch breaks were often cut short by requests from doctors, patients, or their families.

 Willis and her colleagues, however, claimed they were not paid for those extra few minutes worked before and after their shifts.
 Or for working during lunch breaks.

 It wasn’t because of mischievous gremlins falsifying their time cards in a backroom, but settings in the software the hospital used to track comings and goings.
-Two features alone, “rounding” and “automatic break deductions,” could result in the loss of up to 44 minutes a day—or US$1,382 a year at the federal minimum wage.
+Two features alone, “rounding” and “automatic break deductions,” could result in the loss of up to 44 minutes a day–or $1,382 a year at the federal minimum wage.

-Timekeeping software was the focus of a study I co-authored last year documenting how it could be used to facilitate wage theft.
+Timekeeping software was the focus of a study I coauthored last year documenting how it could be used to facilitate wage theft.
 But it left a lingering question: Did companies actually use these features to shortchange workers?
-Based on my review of hundreds of lawsuits like Willis’, the answer is yes—and it’s just the tip of the iceberg.
+Based on my review of hundreds of lawsuits like Willis’s, the answer is yes–and it’s just the tip of the iceberg.

 Wage Theft Gets A Tech Upgrade